-Figure 78: Caller identity authentication methods (only those contact centres which authenticate some or all calls)
+Figure 68: Caller identity authentication methods (only those contact centres which authenticate some or all calls)

 Identification method Proportion of callers identified using this method

-Agent 95%
+Agent 98%

-DTMF IVR (touchtone) 8%
+DTMF IVR (touchtone) 7%

 Speech recognition 2%

 Voice biometrics 1%

-The mean average time taken to authenticate using an agent remains fairly steady, at 34 seconds.
-The figure for authentication using an IVR is slightly less, although the main difference is that the agent's time is not used, so the call duration (from the operation's perspective) and cost per call is reduced.
+The mean average time taken to authenticate using an agent has increased to 39 seconds.
+The figure for authentication using an IVR is somewhat higher at 55 seconds.
+As the agent's time is not used, the call duration (from the operation's perspective) and cost per call is reduced.

-Figure 79: Time taken to authenticate caller identity using an agent (seconds)
+Figure 69: Time taken to authenticate caller identity using an agent (seconds)

 Seconds to authenticate caller identity using an agent

 1st quartile 20

 Median 30

-3rd quartile 43
+3rd quartile 60

-Mean 34
+Mean 39